SkafteNicki/dtu_mlops/07_distributed_training/readme.md

    ```
    conda activate dtu_mlops
    ```
-   if you need to install additional packages, please take a copy of this enviroment and install in that
+   if you need to install additional packages, please take a copy of this environment and install in that
    ```
    conda create --name my_study_number --clone dtu_mlops
    ```